Search MENU

 Does my caregiver or I choose my clothing in foster care?

-Although the clothing allowance is paid to your caregivers, you have a right to be consulted about the items of clothing to be purchased.
-Your caregiver will probably prefer to buy a range of items rather than one or two expensive items.
-It is best to talk to your caregiver if you have any preferences.
-As you get older you should be given a greater say in the choice of clothes and shoes.
+Although the clothing allowance is paid to a child/young person’s foster parents, the child/young person has a right to be consulted about the items of clothing to be purchased.
+Their foster parents will probably prefer to buy a range of items rather than one or two expensive items.
+It is best for a child/young person to speak to their foster parents if they have any preferences.
+As they get older, a child/young person should be given a greater say in their choice of clothes and shoes.

-If you have to start at a new school, a special payment can be made to your caregivers to meet the cost of the new school uniform.
+If a child/young person has to start at a new school, a special payment can be made to their foster parents to meet the cost of the new school uniform.

 Who is responsible for any medical or dental treatment when I’m in foster care?

-Your caregiver will be responsible for arranging any health care that you need and will make sure that you receive regular dental treatment.
-OT will pay for your doctors’ and dentists’ visits.
+A child/young person’s foster parents will be responsible for arranging any health care that they need and will make sure that they receive regular dental treatment.
+Oranga Tamariki will pay for their doctors’ and dentists’ visits.

 Who can make decisions about my medical or dental treatment when I’m in foster care?

-Most doctors won’t provide major treatment to under 16-year-olds unless consent is given by a parent or legal guardian.
-If you’re under a guardianship order, your social worker will be able to give the consent on behalf of OT.
-If you’re under a custody order, a parent or legal guardian may have to give consent.
+Most doctors will not provide major treatment to under 16-year-olds unless their parent or legal guardian agrees to it.
+If a child or young person is under a guardianship order, their social worker will be able to agree to major treatment on behalf of Oranga Tamariki.
+If a child or young person is under a custody order, their parent or legal guardian might have to agree to major treatment.

-In most cases, you will make decisions about any major health or dental treatment after talking the issue through with your doctor, your caregivers and your social worker.
+In most cases, the child or young person will make decisions about any major health or dental treatment after talking the issue through with their doctor, their caregivers, and their social worker.

 Can my caregivers in foster care smack or hit me?

-No, your caregivers are not allowed to use physical punishment (e.g. smacking, kicking, hitting) or any other form of punishment which is cruel, abusive or humiliating such as verbal abuse, insults, cold showers or baths, not allowing you to shower, to name a few.
+No, a child or young person’s foster parents are not allowed to use physical punishment (such as smacking, kicking, hitting) or any other form of punishment which is cruel, abusive or humiliating (such as verbal abuse, insults, cold showers or baths, not allowing them to shower).

-They can set boundaries and expect you to keep to the rules of the house and they can punish you for breaking the rules.
-Recommended techniques include sending you to your room, grounding you for a reasonable period, withholding treats or taking away special privileges.
+However, foster parents can set boundaries and expect the child/young person they are caring for to keep to the rules of the house, and they can punish them for breaking the rules.
+Some examples of legal punishments are sending a child/young person to their room, grounding them for a reasonable period, withholding treats, or taking away special privileges.

 Can I travel overseas with my caregivers or on a school trip while in foster care?

-You will usually be able to travel on holiday with your caregivers or on a school trip, but if an overseas trip is planned, the consent of one of your birth parents or legal guardians will usually be required.
-OT should arrange for this.
+A child/young person will usually be able to travel on holiday with their caregivers or on a school trip, but if an overseas trip is planned, one of their birth parents or legal guardians will usually need to agree to it.
+Oranga Tamariki (OT) should arrange for this.

-If you don’t already have a passport, you will need to get one to travel overseas.
-If you are under a sole guardianship order, the application must be signed by a senior officer of OT.
-If you are under a shared guardianship order or a custody order, your birth parent or guardian must sign the application.
-These will take time so you should tell your social worker as soon as you plan to travel overseas.
+If the child/young person doesn’t already have a passport, they will need to get one to travel overseas.
+If they are under a sole guardianship order, the application must be signed by a senior officer of OT.
+If they are under a shared guardianship order or a custody order, their birth parent or guardian must sign the application.
+These will take time, so a child/young person should tell their social worker as soon as they plan to travel overseas.

 What responsibilities do I have at a foster home?